-Do you have any personal a-ha tip that you want to tell us about?
+Do you have any personal a-ha tips that you want to tell us about?
 My friend Maia and I say, “It’s working– until it’s not”, which I’ve found to be a great mantra for the first year.
 On subjects like breastfeeding and sleeping, what I’m doing might not be what’s recommended in a book, but if it’s working for me then it’s the right thing… until I realize it’s not anymore and I need to try something new.
-Basically, it means follow your gut.
+Basically, it means to follow your gut.

-You feel your best when?
+Do you feel your best when?
 In the morning.
 I always have the most energy in the early morning.

 Favorite clothing item and why?
 Dresses from my friend’s clothing line Mociun.
 The textile patterns make me happy and I love wearing something a friend created.